According to the National Highway Traffic Safety Administration, 325 children under 5 are saved by…

 Memorial Day marks the unofficial kickoff to summer.
 Many of us celebrate the lives of our fallen troops by accepting an invite to a good friend’s barbecue or hitting the road to the nearest beach.
 Those hosting barbecues or beach parties are already putting together Memorial Day playlists for the party.
 But travelers headed out for a road trip may also want to get in on the playlist action.
 The increase in roadway travel makes Memorial Day one of the deadliest holidays for car accidents.
 This increase in motor vehicle travel increases a driver’s duty to pay attention to their surroundings.

-Most warnings about holiday driving centers around drunk driving, sleepy driving, weather, and road conditions.
+Most warnings about holiday driving center around drunk driving, sleepy driving, weather, and road conditions.
 However, there are not nearly enough warnings about the dangers of distracted driving.
 Studies show that adjusting the radio is the single biggest distraction in the vehicle and accounts for approximately 80% of all distracted driving.
 Further, distracted driving is the cause of more than 420,000 accident-related injuries and more than 3,100 fatalities each year.
 Even if you don’t text and drive, picking up your cell phone to search for a song on your preferred music streaming service is an added distraction most motorists now have to consider.

 Despite the newness of this technology, we aren’t saying anything new about fiddling with the radio while driving.
 Since the introduction of the car radio in the 1930s, there has been pushback about music’s ability to take a driver’s attention from the road.
 But music streaming services may be the solution to the radio distraction.